📑 Table of contents

 Context 200K 1M 1M 128K

-Ideal For Agents, code Consumer apps High volume Self-hosting, speed
+Ideal for Agents, code Consumer apps High volumes Self-hosting, speed

-Note on Pricing: Costs fluctuate constantly.
-These figures are from early 2026 and are indicative.
-Always check current prices on official sites or via OpenRouter, which aggregates all providers.
+Note on prices: Prices evolve constantly.
+These figures date from early 2026 and are given as an indication.
+Always check current prices on the official websites or via OpenRouter which aggregates all providers.

 Strengths: